mjavason/Trivia-App/README.md

 You can use this example to illustrate how users can register with the Country Trivia App API in your README.

+## Documentation

+For detailed information about using the app's API and endpoints, consult the [Country Trivia App Documentation](#).

 ## Contributing

 Contributions to the Country Trivia App are welcome!
 If you'd like to contribute: